kazuakiyama/homebrew-sched/README.md

 brew install sched
 ```

+All the additional files will be installed into the directory given by `brew --prefix sched`.
-Don't forget to add paths for PGPLOT before using DIFMAP.
+You should define $SCHED once the package is installed.
+Also, don't forget to add paths for PGPLOT before using DIFMAP.
 For instance, you can add the following line to your ~/.bashrc_profile or ~/.zprofile files (and remember to source the file to update your current session):

 ```bash